Chuck Landon: It isn't just football season at WVU, MU

 There’s no doubt about that.

-West Virginia University begins workouts in Morgantown on Friday.
-And Marshall University will finish up one full week of practices on Friday.
+West Virginia University began workouts in Morgantown on Friday.
+And Marshall University finished up one full week of practices on Friday.

 So, yes, football is in the air.